UofT-UTSC-CS-sandbox/final-term-project-4416/doc/sprint0/README.md

 # verifies the right NPM version is in the environment
 npm -v # should print `10.7.0`
 ```
+### Getting Started with NoteWiz
+After installing Node.js, follow these steps to run the NoteWiz application:
+#### 1. Clone or Download NoteWiz:
+- If you haven't already downloaded the NoteWiz repository, clone it from your version control system or download the source files to your local machine.
+#### 2. Navigate to the NoteWiz Directory:
+-    Open your terminal or command prompt.
+-    Change to the directory where NoteWiz has been downloaded or cloned:
+`cd path/to/NoteWiz`
+#### 3. Start the Application:
+-    Run the following command to start the NoteWiz application:
+`npm start`
+-    This command will compile the application and start a local server.
+Once the server is running, you can access the application through your web browser at the address indicated in the terminal (typically `http://localhost:3000`).

 ### Contribution
 We welcome contributions to Notewiz!
 To contribute, follow these steps:

-1.Fork the repository: Click on the "Fork" button at the top right corner of the repository page.
+1. Fork the repository: Click on the "Fork" button at the top right corner of the repository page.

 2. Clone your fork:
     git clone https://github.com/yourusername/notewiz.git